darioteixeira/ox/README.md

 invoking the `Ox.Learner.Make` functor.
 This functor takes three parameters: the definition of the *sensors* (ie, the input), the definition of the *actions* (ie, the output), and finally, the definition of the data structure used to hold the population of classifiers.
-Note that the final parameter may seem a bit superfluous at first -- why should it be your responsibility as a user of the library to worry about this? -- but it exists for the sole purpose of supporting both single core and multicore applications without forcing the core Ox library to depend on OCaml 5 (please see the section below for more details).

 Once you've created the learner module -- let's call it `Learner` -- you must invoke the `Learner.create` function to create a new instance of a